karthiksairam01/karthiksairam01.github.io/_pages/about.md

 # About me 📝

-- I am a Machine Learning Engineer with a Master's in Computer Science from CU Boulder, specializing in Natural Language Processing for low-resource languages.
+I am a Machine Learning Engineer with a Master's in Computer Science from CU Boulder, where I specialized in building and deploying advanced NLP and MLOps systems.
+My work focuses on the intersection of **Neuro-Symbolic AI**, **Conversational AI**, and **Graph-based Analysis**.
+I'm passionate about transforming unstructured conversational data into explainable models that can reveal complex dynamics like persuasion and intent.

-- My recent work at Cambium Assessment involves engineering end-to-end data processing pipelines for linguistic analysis.
-- I have hands-on experience developing and evaluating neuro-symbolic models, including GNNs and LLM-based systems, to tackle complex problems like food hazard detection and semantic representation.
-- I am passionate about building robust, fair, and typologically-informed models and am currently seeking full-time opportunities where I can apply my skills in ML/NLP and MLOps.
+Recently, I've been focused on developing **agentic RAG systems**.
+My latest project is an AI Research Assistant that can autonomously reason and synthesize information across multiple research papers to answer complex, comparative questions.
+I'm always looking for new opportunities to apply my skills to build robust, scalable, and impactful AI-driven solutions.

 # More (about me)